joo7875/cracking-the-coding-interview/C9/2_socialNetwork.md

 - Algorithm:
     - Find A and B's user_id
     - A and B from both sides, expanding out by degree
-    - Removing duplicates (BFS, to minimise the number of degrees searched)
+    - Removing duplicates (BFS, to minimize the number of degrees searched)
     - bidirectional BFS

 3. Identify and Address Problems (at scale)